txhaug/neumann_stabilizer_entropy/README.md

 Statevector algorithm to perform Bell/Pauli sampling, compute SRE and magic capacity for arbitrary states.
 Has been tested for up to 24 qubits.

-Companion code to "Efficient mutual magic, magic capacity, and magic witnesses", arXiv:xxxxx by Poetri Sonya Tarabunga and Tobias Haug
+Companion code to "Efficient mutual magic and magic capacity with matrix product states", arXiv:2504.07230 by Poetri Sonya Tarabunga and Tobias Haug

 Works by using Pauli sampling to sample from Pauli spectrum P(\sigma)=2^-N <psi|\sigma|psi>^2.